ImmortalAl/mlnf/DEVELOPMENT-PREFERENCES.md

 - **User-Friendly**: Intuitive navigation and interactions
 - **Accessibility First**: Ensure all users can access content

+## [Session Log: Eternal Souls Refactor & Admin Panel]
+- Eternal Souls now uses only the shared Active Users sidebar for online status and instant messaging.
+- Removed duplicate user sidebar and related code.
+- Created 'Immortal's Sanctum' admin panel for site management and analytics.
+- Updated documentation and naming for clarity and consistency.

 ---

 *This document should be updated after each development session to maintain accurate preferences and requirements.*